joaodartora/joaodartora/README.md

 - 📘 I'm a Brazilian Biomedical Informatics Student at UFCSPA.

-- 💻 Currently working as Backend Software Engineer at Sicredi.
+- 💻 Currently working as Backend Software Engineer at Lending Club.

-- 📚 I have great interest about software development and testing, software architecture, good practices, devops and agile culture.
+- 📚 I have great interest about software development and testing, software architecture, good practices, DevSecOps and agile culture.

 ### 📈 My Github Stats: